dcunited001/dcunited001.github.io/_posts/2018-01-30-caelis-ruissent-avoiding-the-engineered-collapse.md

 racist* **more** *than they actually want to fight racism*, so if someone reads my articles -- the good or the bad -- they lose their
-narrative: that I'm a hateful person who wanted to kick off a race war or some dumb fucking bullshit like that.
+narrative: that I'm a hateful person who wanted to kick off a race war or some idiot fucking bullshit like that.
 Case in point: my life.
 Communists do not give a shit about ethnic issues.
 They actually destroy ethnicity, robbing their captive citizens of any connection to their culture or history -- *AND THEY HAVE ALWAYS DONE THIS*.
 It's not new.